valkey-io/valkey-doc/topics/modules-api-ref.md

 * `VALKEYMODULE_POSITIVE_INFINITE` for positive infinite value
 * `VALKEYMODULE_NEGATIVE_INFINITE` for negative infinite value

-'minex' and 'maxex' parameters, if true, respectively setup a range where the min and max value are exclusive (not included) instead of inclusive.
+'minex' and 'maxex' parameters, if true, respectively set up a range where the min and max value are exclusive (not included) instead of inclusive.